Skip to main content

 Position: Guard

-Just missing the Top 10 Women’s College Basketball Player Rankings 2023-2024 Preview is the Colorado State Rams guard McKenna Hofschild.
-Hofschild who enters the 2023-2024 women’s basketball season as a preseason Mountain West preseason player of the year candidate.
+Just making the cut on the Top 10 Women’s College Basketball Player Rankings 2023-2024 list is the Colorado State Rams guard McKenna Hofschild.

 Team: Notre Dame Fighting Irish